matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 </blockquote>
 <footer>
 <cite>
-Rachel Andrew | <a href="(https://www.youtube.com/watch?v=tjHOLtouElA" rel="noopener">Render 2017</a>
+Rachel Andrew | <a href="https://www.youtube.com/watch?v=tjHOLtouElA" rel="noopener">Render 2017</a>
 </cite>
 </footer>
 </figure>

-If you’re new to CSS Grid Layout, I suggest you checkout [gridbyexample](https://gridbyexample.com/) by Rachel Andrews or [Grid Garden](http://cssgridgarden.com) before you continue reading.
+If you’re new to CSS Grid Layout, I suggest you checkout [gridbyexample](https://gridbyexample.com/) by Rachel Andrew or [Grid Garden](http://cssgridgarden.com) before you continue reading.

 ## Name and theme of this article